k33g/pico/README.md

 So you can detect if the service (of the list) is `DOWN`, if it's `DOWN`, this is probably a reference of a service deployed on a stopped/removed VM or container.
 So you can remove it of the list of services of the Discovery Backend Server.

+### DiscoveryBackend server and horizontal scalabilty of picoservices on cloud platforms

+What happends if you augment the number of VM (or container) hosting your picoservice?

 ## Performances

 These part is to read with the usual precautions: